seomoz/Social-Authority-SDK/README.md

 ### Setting up Access Controls

-The Followerwonk Social Authority API uses the Social Authority API Access Controls system.
-You'll need to do to gain access but the first step is to create a Social Authority API account and fetch your AccessID and SecretKey.
+The Followerwonk Social Authority API uses the an access control system.
+To gain access the first step is to create a fetch your Social Authority API AccessID and SecretKey.

 You can do this by logging into your Followerwonk account and following the directions at [The Social Authority Page](https://followerwonk.com/social-authority).